normseth/ci-demo/doc/readme.md

 Credential management
 Event and log management

+4. (Future) Provision and Deploy to a Multi-Node Topology

 ## Design Goals

 * Realistic - No skipping the hard problems (such as credential management)
-* Reuse.
+* Reusability.
 As a consultant, I place a higher premium on re-use than people who live in the same organization for years at a time.
 What is worthwhile for me to automate may not be the same things that it's worth any one of my clients to pay me to automate.
 * Portability and modularity
 * Transparency
 * Secure credential management